“In the mouth of the foolish is a rod of pride: but the lips of the wise shall preserve them.”

 Pick Your Own

 If the typical Child Protective Services agent of today had been around when I was a wee heathen, my parents, grandparents, and great-grandparents would have been hauled off to jail.
 My parents, especially my paternal grandmother, would have wound up on the front page of the newspaper.
 They would have made the evening news on television.
-The story would read something like this…
+The story would have read something like this…

 APNews.
 Mary Baker, the half-Cherokee grandmother of sweet little Anthony Baker, was arrested for gross child abuse, today.
 Mrs. Baker, widow of the late William Baker (saw mill owner; moonshine runner), was found to have left marks on cute little Anthony’s backside and buttocks with a “hickory switch.”